priyesh02/SMS_Spam_Detection/README.txt

 SMS Spam Classification

-This project involves classifying SMS messages as either "spam" or "ham" (not spam) using a Naive Bayes classifier.
+This project involves classifying SMS messages as either "spam" or "Not Spam" using a Naive Bayes classifier.

 The following steps outline the process from data import to model evaluation.